Food Can Help You Fight Arthritis

 If you like fresh fish, this will be easy to incorporate into your diet and help you lead a happier, pain-free lifestyle, as well.
 If you dislike eating fish, you can also consider taking an omega-3 supplement instead.
 While it’s not exactly eating fish, it will help you get the nutrients you do get from eating fish and help you move towards a more pain-free life.

 The best fish for your arthritis include trout, salmon, herring, tuna and mackerel.
 Ideally, you should eat 3 to 4 ounces of fish about twice a week.

 Cruciferous Vegetables for Joint Health

 The cruciferous family includes vegetables like Brussel sprouts, broccoli, and cabbage.
-These are vegetables that can easily be added into your meals as they pair well with main courses.
+These are vegetables that can easily be added to your meals as they pair well with main courses.
 Cabbage is easily mixed with other greens to form a salad that could be eaten as a main course or paired with something else.

 Cruciferous vegetables are rich in a compound known as sulforaphane.
 This compound is known to slow damage to joint cartilage.
 This helps to reduce and alleviate symptoms of osteoarthritis.
-The good news is that these vegetables are easy find, cheap to buy, and versatile in the kitchen.
-Raw, steamed, roasted, sauteed, added to a smoothie… you can serve them as a side dish, or use as the base to your main.
+The good news is that these vegetables are easy to find, cheap to buy, and versatile in the kitchen.
+Raw, steamed, roasted, sauteed, added to a smoothie… you can serve them as a side dish, or use them as the base to your main.